Civic Leadership & Advocacy

 Empowering Our Communities.

 At Latino Network, we value the power of community self-determination.
 We believe that the ability of individuals to affect change in their own lives determines the capacity for change in our communities.
-All of our programs integrate civic engagement principals and empower Latinos to be advocates on issues that matter to Latinos—poverty, youth violence, and the academic achievement gap.
+All of our programs integrate civic engagement principles and empower Latinos to be advocates on issues that matter to Latinos—poverty, youth violence, and the academic achievement gap.

 Latino Network’s civic leadership programs for grassroots and established leaders educate and train Oregon Latinos for civic life.
 Our program participants create a sense of community, build on strategies for public participation, and collaborate to make a difference.
 Together we cultivate the power of the Latino community to thrive.